 Sales Training for Sales Professionals and Entrepreneurs

 There’s a popular saying in sales that “Facts tell, stories sell.”
 It’s simple and true!
 You will persuade buyers more often by telling about happy clients than numbers and charts.
 This principle has been proven through the discovery of “social proof”1, whereby people look to others for evidence of something being good and trustworthy.
 However, if you are going to use case studies effectively, there are certain factors to keep in mind.
-Here are three considerations:
+Today I will share three considerations to teach you how to use case studies to increase sales:

 My first tip for you is to document your client’s case study.
 You will want to follow a simple structure under these three headings: